-Rippler makes the custom software development process easier, better and more affordable.
-The creation process is still an art form which has a lot of complexity to it.
-At Whyable, we’ve been building custom software for over seven years, and this is what our go to process is using Rippler.
+Rippler makes the custom software development process faster, cheaper, and better.
+The software creation process is still an art form which has a lot of complexity to it, and certainly has a personal element to it as well but with Rippler, it’s simplified.
+At Whyable, we’ve been building custom software for over seven years, and we’ve refined our process a huge amount, this article outlines the key aspects of the process and the decisions you’ll need to consider along the way.
+It’s a high level guide;

 Step 1 – Pick Your Process

-I won’t dwell long on this, and while it’s important, we don’t think it is fundamental to a successful project.
-We use Agile, which provides flexibility in the project process, runs using sprints and provides a well accepted best practice in software delivery that has now migrating into other industries, due its success.
-One thing to say about Agile, is that it’s not 100% defined, that’s it’s beauty, there’s flexibility in the process too.
+While the type of process is important, we don’t think it is fundamental to a successful project, particularly in small technology teams.
+We use Agile, which provides flexibility in the project process, runs using sprints and provides a well accepted best practice in software delivery that is now migrating into other industries, due its success.
+One thing to say about Agile, is that it’s not 100% defined, that’s its beauty, it’s not too rigid.

 Step 2 – Understanding Your Requirements